RenegadeGasper/Mike-Crack/README.md

 There was 3 different types of rules that we ALL had to (kind of) abide
 1. Reference each Others Pages and the main page
-2. Explain yourself, who are you?
+2. Explain yourself, who are you? and what do you want to show about yourself
 3. Have fun!
 (You have to, please)